-The Wilson football is required to be used in all boys football playoff series games.
+The Wilson football is required to be used in all Football Playoff Series Games.
 There can be no substitution of a ball manufactured by another company, but either school may substitute a different legal Wilson ball for this one.
 The ball being provided for each school incorporates the registered mark of the IHSA in its construction.